(#2 in a 12-part series to be printed at the beginning of each month)

 On the other hand, George Segal was at the height of his career.
 His previous work on The Owl and the Pussycat and Where’s Poppa were well received.
 His New York accent and manic persona exudes the perfect dichotomy to Redford’s slow burn.

 Unfortunately, a bit of the humor is lost by the real life background noise of New York.
-1970′s cinematic filmmakers were in love with the backdrop that location shooting offered.
-Sometimes, dialogue could be the loser in this equation.
+1970s filmmakers were in love with a backdrop, location shooting offered.
+Dialogue could be the loser in this equation.

 Supporting Actor Spotlight